VabAB2002/SWENG-411-Final-Project/README.md

 ### API connection errors
 - Verify backend is running on port 5001
 - Check CORS configuration in `backend/app.py`
-- Verify API URL in `frontend/src/services/api.js`
+- Verify API URL in `frontend-nextjs/.env.local`
+- Make sure the environment variable is prefixed with `NEXT_PUBLIC_`

 ### Transcript parsing issues
 - Ensure PDF is a genuine Penn State transcript